lpenteri/eos-wallet-app/CONTRIBUTING.md

 * Use the `dev-eos-wallet` channel to discuss all concerns around this project
 * The `project-eos-wallet` channel is to monitor project updates, please refrain from posting here
 * Generally any decisions about the design of the project will be documented, check Trello or look for pinned items in the Slack channel
+* If there's any concerns, reach out to the committer or post on the `dev-eos-wallet` channel

 ## Reporting Bugs